ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Identifier Alignment {#identifier-alignment}

-When the domain in the address in the RFC5322.From header field has the same Organizational Domain as a domain verified by an authenticated identifier, it has Identifier Alignment. (see (#organizational-domain))
+When the domain in the address in the RFC5322.From header field has the same Organizational Domain as a domain verified by an Authenticated Identifier, it has Identifier Alignment. (see (#organizational-domain))

 ### Mail Receiver {#mail-receiver}